Last editedNov 20222 min read

-When you’re learning how to build a SaaS startup, getting the early-stage SaaS financial model right is a key step.
-Every startup needs a financial model, whether to raise capital or present to the board, and while the projections made in your model are unlikely to be fully accurate, a well-constructed financial model can tell you an enormous amount about your business, including how to grow users, staff, and revenue.
-Find out how to build a SaaS financial model, as well as the importance of these types of financial forecasts, right here.
+When you’re learning how to build a SaaS start-up, getting the early-stage SaaS financial model right is key.
+Every start-up needs a financial model, whether to raise capital or present to the board, and while the projections made in your model are unlikely to be fully accurate, a well-constructed financial model can tell you an enormous amount about your business, including how to grow users, staff and revenue.

 What is a SaaS financial model?

-Very simply, a financial model is a tool that you can use to forecast your business’s future financial performance.
+A financial model is a tool you can use to forecast your business’s future financial performance.
 It’s based on the historical performance of the business, as well as assumptions about future performance.
-Generally speaking, they’re built in Excel, although there are specialist financial modelling software packages that you could look into instead.
-There’s a couple of key things that your SaaS startup financial model should tell you about your business, including:
+Generally speaking, it’s built in Excel, although there are specialist financial modelling software packages that you could look into instead.
+There’s a couple of key things that your SaaS start-up financial model should tell you about your business, including:

-Growth drivers – Most importantly, your financial model should give you some insight into which levers to focus on to drive growth, whether that’s website conversion, upselling, or so on.
+Growth drivers – Most importantly, your financial model should give you some insight into which levers to focus on to drive growth, whether that’s website conversion or upselling.

 Milestones – In addition, your SaaS financial model should give you a clear sense of the milestones you need to be hitting, providing your team with actionable and sequenced targets.

-Organizational structure – Over time, your financial model should show you what type of team, or “machine” you need to build for your business to achieve success.
+Organisational structure – Over time, your financial model should show you what type of team or ‘machine’ you need to build for your business to achieve success.

-SaaS financial models are used to make decisions about key areas of the business, including making acquisitions, raising capital, budgeting and forecasting, growing the business organically, and capital allocation.
-They can also be used to make an estimate of the business’s value and compare your startup with other companies in the industry.
+A SaaS financial model is used to make decisions about key areas of the business, including making acquisitions, raising capital, budgeting and forecasting, growing the business organically, and capital allocation.
+It can also be used to make an estimate of the business’s value and compare your start-up with other companies in the industry.

 Should I use a template?